Blog / Essential / How to Buy Corporate Bonds in India: Step-by-Step Guide for Investors

 >

-How to Buy Corporate Bonds in India
+How to Buy Corporate Bonds in India: Step-by-Step Guide for Investors

 share blog

-What are corporate bonds?
+What are Corporate Bonds?

 Corporate bonds are debt securities issued by corporations to raise capital for their operations, expansion, or other business activities.
 When you invest in a corporate bond, you’re essentially lending money to the company in exchange for periodic interest payments (known as coupon payments) and the return of your principal at the bond’s maturity.
 Corporate bonds can range in duration from short-term to long-term and typically offer higher returns than government bonds due to the relatively higher risk involved.
 These risks include credit risk, where the issuing company may fail to meet its payment obligations and interest rate risk, which affects the bond’s market value depending on fluctuations in interest rates.
 Companies issue these bonds to diversify their financing sources beyond traditional bank loans, giving them flexibility to grow their business while offering investors an opportunity to earn steady income.
 Click here to read a more detailed article on corporate bonds.

-Benefits of investing in corporate bonds
+Benefits of Investing in Corporate Bonds

 Banner-9